 Creatine is an amino acid (derived from arginine) that’s found in both animal proteins and within our own muscle cells.
 It’s used by the body to replenish ATP1 (adenosine triphosphate) stores.
 ATP is the energy source your body uses for explosive movements, like sprinting and heavy lifting.

 Creatine supplementation has been researched fairly extensively, and has been shown to boost the effects of short-duration, high-intensity exercise on muscle strength and size2.
-Approximately 95% of your body’s creatine is stored within your muscles, with the other 5% is stored in your brain tissue.
+Approximately 95% of your body’s creatine is stored within your muscles, with the other 5% stored in your brain tissue.

-How to Dose Creatine
+How To Dose Creatine

 According to Dr. Krissy Kendall, Ph.D., to maximize the benefits of creatine, you need to saturate your body’s stores of creatine, and there are two ways to do this: